nlpfromscratch/nlp-llms-resources/README.md

 * [Tree of Thoughts (ToT)](https://github.com/princeton-nlp/tree-of-thought-llm): LLM reasoning process as a tree, where each node is an intermediate "thought" or coherent piece of reasoning that serves as a step towards the final solution.
 * [GPT Engineer](https://github.com/AntonOsika/gpt-engineer): Python framework for attempting to get GPT to write code and build software.
 * [MetaGPT - The Multi-Agent Framework](https://github.com/geekan/MetaGPT): Agent framework where different assigned roles (product managers, architects, project managers, engineers) are used for building different products (user stories, competitive analysis, requirements, data structures, etc.) given a requirement.
+* [OpenGPTs](https://github.com/langchain-ai/opengpts): Open source effort from Langchain to create a similar experience to OpenAI's GPTs with greater flexibility and choice.

 ### Application Frameworks: